USNavalResearchLaboratory/turboWAVE/docs/install-manual.rst

 In referring to High Performance Computing (HPC), we have in mind a large scale computing cluster, managed by a professional staff, and accessed remotely.

 We will focus on Cray systems in this instruction.
 For other vendors the below will often go through with little modification.
 At present almost all systems use little-endian binary numbers.
-If your system is big-endian, you must change the value of a boolean variable in :samp:`definitions.h`.
+If your system is big-endian, you must change a flag in the makefile.

 HPC modules
 -----------